Muhammad-Siraj-Bilal/SnapChefAI/GRANDMA.md

 Instead of just pulling a random recipe from a fixed list, the app actually tries to understand what food or ingredients are in the picture.
 Then it creates a recipe for you right there.

 So if it sees tomatoes, eggs, onions, and bread, it can suggest something sensible from that.
-If you then say, “make it high protein” or “make it dairy free” or “turn it into an Indian style dish,” it changes the recipe properly.
+If you then say, “make it high protein” or “make it dairy-free” or “turn it into a Pakistani-style dish,” it changes the recipe customised for your preferences.

 It also remembers what you told it earlier, so you do not have to keep repeating yourself.
+I know this is something you would like ;)

 And it has safety checks too.
-So if the picture is unclear, or if something could be unsafe because of allergies or bad cooking advice, it is supposed to be careful and not just confidently make things up.
+So if the picture is unclear, or if something could be unsafe because of allergies or bad cooking advice, it is supposed to be careful and not just confidently make things up like your friend GPT does.

 ### 3. How it’s made

 To make it work, I used a few different parts:

-* **The face**
-This is the website part that you actually see and use.
+**The face**: This is the website part that you actually see and use.

-* **The brain**
-This is the main Artificial Intelligence part that looks at the image, understands your request, and writes the recipe.
+**The brain**: This is the main AI (yes that fancy word you have been hearing lately) part that looks at the image, understands your request, and writes the recipe.

-* **The memory**
-This helps it remember your preferences during the conversation, like allergies, cuisine choices, budget mode, healthy mode, and what cooking tools you have.
+**The memory**: This helps it remember your preferences during the conversation, like allergies, cuisine choices, budget mode, healthy mode, and what cooking tools you have.

-* **The library**
-This is where I keep useful cooking knowledge, substitutions, and food guidance so the app can give better answers.
+**The library**: This is where I keep useful cooking knowledge, substitutions, and food guidance so the app can give better answers.

-* **The searcher**
-This helps it look things up online in real time, like ingredient swaps, cooking tips, or extra details if needed.
+**The searcher**: This helps it look things up online in real time, like ingredient swaps, cooking tips, or extra details if needed.

-* **The weather helper**
-This lets it use weather information to suggest meals that make sense for the climate.
+**The weather helper**: This lets it use weather information to suggest meals that fits the mood.

-* **The enforcer**
-This is the part that helps keep things safe by blocking harmful advice and making sure allergy checks are not ignored.
+**The enforcer**: This is the part that helps keep things safe by blocking harmful advice and making sure it does not poison or try to kill you.

 ### In one line

-It’s basically a smart cooking assistant that can look at food, suggest recipes, and keep adjusting them to fit what you need.
+It’s basically a smart cooking assistant that can look at food you liked, suggest recipes for it, and keep adjusting them to fit according to what you like (yay!)
+Love you granny :)